-- The Jailer: Although only temporarily, his target is put in a cell allowing the Jailor to talk with them and execute, if necessary.
-In specific circumstances, this can be directly invoked in situation when he needs to stop an evil killing role while Investigators and Sheriffs are searching for other enemies.
+- The Jailer: Although only temporarily, his target is put in a cell, allowing the Jailor to talk with them and execute, if necessary.
+In specific circumstances, this can be directly invoked in a situation when he needs to stop an evil killing role while Investigators and Sheriffs are searching for other enemies.

 - Master of All: The Jailor can mimic the abilities of a Doctor, Vigilante, Escort, and a Town Investigative.
 There's a reason why it's considered the most powerful role in the game, and included in almost every role-list and custom setup.

-- No Saving Throw: If he executes somebody, they're dead, not even Basic Defense, Bulletproof Vests, or healing can save them.
+- No Saving Throw: If he executes somebody, they're dead; not even Basic Defense, Bulletproof Vests, or healing can save them.
 The only way they can be saved is if an Escort, Consort, or Witch prevents the Jailor from killing them in the first place.
 Or unless the target is Pestilence, in which case it gets no-sold and Pestilence kills him.

-- No-Sell: Being jailed by him (and not executed) is one of the ways to become nearly completely immune to attack, though an Arsonist's ignite, a Hex Master's hex, an attack by a full powered Juggernaut, a Jester's haunt or Pestilence could still kill you.
+- No-Sell: Being jailed by him (and not executed) is one of the ways to become nearly completely immune to attack, though an Arsonist's ignite, a Hex Master's hex, an attack by a full-powered Juggernaut, a Jester's haunt, or Pestilence could still kill you.

 - Vigilante Man: One of the only two Town roles (Three counting Vampire Hunter) that can kill a target of their choice.
-Jailor has the added benefit of Roleblocking his target (stopping said person from doing a night action), protecting them from other attacks and being able to anonymously talk with the convict.
+Jailor has the added benefit of Roleblocking his target (stopping said person from doing a night action), protecting them from other attacks, and being able to anonymously talk with the convict.
 Although this can lead to I Didn't Mean to Kill Him moments, when a Witch finds out that you have a high value target in your cell and makes you execute them.